BlackhawkElectronics/lazy-middleware/README.md

 # Lazy Middleware

-Forked from Northwoods Lazy Middleware
+Forked from Northwoods Lazy Middleware.
+Thanks to Northwoods for making this package!

 Lazy loading for [PSR-15 middleware and request handlers][psr15] that supports "just in time" instantiation using a [PSR-11][psr11] [container][containers].